faktotum85/fcc-bookclub/readme.md

 # TODO:
-- find suitable book API
-- set up book search (ideally including autocomplete)
-- set up book controller and ability to...
-  - add books
-  - remove your books
-- set up routes for all books, a user's books
+- set up ability to remove your books
+- Keep users from submitting multiple requests for the same book?